wolfgangr/perl_rrd_cgi/README.md

 Maybe it provides more maturity even if used as a boilerplate only.

     *.rrd-graph
 The templates used to produce the charts on the fly.
+Plain `rrdgraph` syntax.
 Volatile parts are added on top from the perl navigator envelope.
-Looks like I may overwrite them - the last occurance of some rrdgraph option seems to win.
+Looks like I may overwrite them - the last occurance of some `rrdgraph` option seems to win.
 I've tried it with `--height=800` in `BMS-Ucells.rrd-graph`, since this is a chart with 22 lines that simply does not make sense if scaled down.
-rrd seems to be quite picky about surplus whitespace.
+`rrd` seems to be quite picky about surplus whitespace.
 Good idea to avoid them, particlarly at the end of a line.
-No need for any trailing slashes or similiar.
+No need for any trailing slashes or similiar, as often found on `bash` parsed syntax.
-I tried to forward all errors to the browser for efficient debugging.
+I tried to forward all runtime error messages to the browser for efficient debugging.
-When I get a "500 internal server error", I call the script from the command line.
-Helped most of the time to find the cause.
+When I get a `500 internal server error`, I call the script from the command line.
+Helped most of the time to find the (usually compile time) cause.

      BMS-Ucells.pl
-Ucells is a rrd with 22 +- identical fields (in this case: cell voltages read from a battery management system)
+Ucells is a rrd with 22 +- identical fields (in this case: cell voltages read from a battery management system).
 Generating the graph definition file by a script may have some advantages duroing setup, debug and development.
 Not required for ordinary data browsing.